Photo by welcomia via Canva.com

 Does the city you’re considering have public transit options such as a taxi, bus, or train?
 Transportation costs factor into your overall budget, so don’t forget this expense if you have to pay for parking spaces or permits.

-Does the area have a good-sized airport nearby?
+Does the area have an airport nearby?
 You'll need easy airport access if your retirement dreams are filled with international travel.
 Handy public transportation is an added perk for you and your visiting family and friends.

 The Future You